TeriD/KY_Highway_Plan_Projects/README.md

 All the data utilized in this dashboard comes from **publicly available datasets** provided by the Kentucky Transportation Cabinet (KYTC) and various other open government data repositories.
 I have ensured that no proprietary or confidential information is included.

 **Key Data Files:**
-- `data/Current_Highway_Plans.geojson` — Lines representing current highway projects
+- `data/Current_Highway_Plans.geojson` — Georeferenced lines representing current highway projects
-- `data/Awarded_Highway_Plans.geojson` — Lines for highway projects that have been awarded
+- `data/Awarded_Highway_Plans.geojson` — Georeferenced lines for highway projects that have been awarded
 - `data/KY_Counties.geojson` — Boundaries of counties in Kentucky
 - `data/KYTC_Districts.geojson` — Boundaries of Kentucky transportation districts
 - `data/HighwayPlan_data.db` — SQLite database with tables and views related to highway projects